-Limit your space - this may be a natural situation, depending on where you're moving, but you could limit yourself further by only buying a certain number of packing boxes and deciding that once they are full, you are not packing anymore.
+This may happen naturally depending on where you're moving, but you could limit yourself further by only buying a certain number of packing boxes and deciding that once they are full, you are not packing anymore.
 This is a great incentive to take only the important stuff and clear out the items you don't need.

-Small wins - don't start clearing your whole home in one day.
+Don't start clearing your whole home in one day.
 You'll be tired, not feel like you're making progress and will likely give up.
 Work area by area, or just do a small task each day.
-Perhaps simply going through your bookcase and picking out books you don't want anymore could be a smaller task, working up to a wardrobe or kitchen cupboards.
+Perhaps simply going through your bookcase and picking out books you don't want anymore could be a smaller task, working up to the wardrobe, kitchen cupboards, or even bigger jobs like the attic.

 So now you know how you're going to get started with decluttering - what can you do with the items you no longer want?